 A five year land supply can be demonstrated.
 Completions are expected to increase over the next few years following a period of lower housing delivery due to the national economic downturn.
 Delivery of housing on the Newbury Racecourse strategic site commenced in 2012/13 with first occupations in 2013/14.
 The adoption of the Housing Site Allocations DPD has enabled the inclusion of a number of proposed allocations within the five year housing land supply.

 Actions Required:

-Actions to maintain delivery of a five year supply of housing are set out in the Housing Implementation Strategy.
-Adoption of the Housing Site Allocations DPD to be followed by the preparation of a Local Plan Review which will make allocations to met the longer term housing needs of the District.
+Preparation of the Local Plan Review which will make allocations to met the longer term housing needs of the District.

 Significant Sustainability Effects